thrnz/docker-wireguard-pia/README.md

 |`PRE_UP` `POST_UP` `PRE_DOWN` `POST_DOWN`|Custom commands and/or scripts can be run at certain stages if needed.
 See [below](#scripting) for more info.
 |`PIA_DIP_TOKEN`|A dedicated ip token can be used by setting this.
 When set, `LOC` is not used.
 |`META_IP=x.x.x.x` `META_CN=hostname401` `META_PORT=443`|On startup, the container needs untunnelled access to PIA's API in order to download the server list and to generate a persistent auth token if needed.
 Optionally, PIA's 'meta' servers (found in PIA's [server list](https://serverlist.piaservers.net/vpninfo/servers/v6)) can be used instead of the default API endpoints by setting `META_IP` and `META_CN`.
 These can be set to a different location than `LOC`. `META_PORT` is optional and defaults to 443, although 8080 also appears to be available.
 See [issue #109](https://github.com/thrnz/docker-wireguard-pia/issues/109) for more info.
+|`ACTIVE_HEALTHCHECKS=0/1`|The container contains a very basic set of Docker [healthchecks](https://docs.docker.com/reference/dockerfile/#healthcheck) that can be used to ensure the VPN is up before starting other services.
+By default only passive checks that don't generate any traffic are run.
+Set this to 1 to also allow checks that generate traffic, such as `ping`, in order to detect if the remote endpoint is responding.
+|`HEALTHCHECK_PING_TARGET`|When active healthchecks are enabled, this can be used to override the address that gets pinged when testing that the endpoint is still responding.
+Defaults to `www.privateinternetaccess.com`.

 ## Scripting
 Custom commands and/or scripts can be run at certain stages of the container's life-cycle by setting the `PRE_UP`, `POST_UP`, `PRE_DOWN`, and `POST_DOWN` env vars. `PRE_UP` is run prior to generating the WireGuard config, `POST_UP` is run after the WireGuard interface is brought up, and `PRE_DOWN` and `POST_DOWN` are run before and after the interface is brought down again when the container exits.